 Apis is a god embraced by the people of Simurgh as he is the god of strength, fertility and rebirth.

-Apis is bull headed and his followers wear plain simple white robes, though the robes of the higher ranking devotees are somewhat more elaborate.
+Apis is bull headed and his followers wear plain simple russet robes, though the robes of the higher ranking devotees are somewhat more elaborate.

 Apis is thought to bring life to that which is barren.